codehub-learn/development-environment-setup/dotnet.md

-# How to set up your PC for a .NET Academy
+# How to set up your PC for a .NET Training
-Here are the development tools **required** to enable you to start coding on a .NET Academy.
+Here are the development tools **required** to enable you to start coding on a .NET Training.

 ## PC's specs